Supported Docker Versions:

 Quick Start with Redis Enterprise Pack Container

-Note: With the preview image, It is important to note that RP Docker image works best when you provde a minimum of 2 cores and 6GB ram per container.
+Note: Redis Enterprise Pack Docker image works best when you provide a minimum of 2 cores and 6GB ram per container.
 You can find additional minimum hardware and software requirements for Redis Enterprise Pack in the product documentation

 You can run the Redis Enterprise Pack container linux based container in MacOS, various Linux and Windows based machines with Docker.
 Each Redis Enterprise Pack container runs a cluster node.
 To get started, you can simply set up a one node cluster, create a database and connect your application to the database.